Vegan Dining in Santa Fe

 It's easy to find delectable vegan fare in Santa Fe!

-If your New Year's resolution is to eat a healthier diet by going vegan in 2019, you're living in the right place.
+If you want to eat healthier after being house-bound for the past months, you're living in the right place.
 Santa Fe has plenty of spots offering vegan fare, which generally is devoted to a variety of whole plant foods (veggies, fruits, whole grains, legumes, nuts and seeds), though raw-food vegan diets are popular and several other vegan varieties exist.

 The vegan diet omits any animal products, and that means eggs and dairy along with meat.
 Its intent is to avoid animal cruelty and exploitation in food, clothing and any other related product or practice.
 The diet can promote weight loss and a lower body mass index because the higher dietary fiber content can leave you feeling more full than a non-vegan diet does.